-Comment: The proposed amendment may cause an additional administrative burden since it may result in establishing two sets of risk policy annuity reserves and therefore the industry request an election continue the practice of transferring policies paying annuities to the untaxed policy fund if the insurer has only one pool of policies from which annuities are paid and not to transfer all policies with annuities in payment from the untaxed policyholder fund to the risk policy fund.
+The proposed amendment may cause an additional administrative burden since it may result in establishing two sets of risk policy annuity reserves and therefore the industry request a once-off election to transfer all annuities in payment relating to an annuity benefit from a untaxed policy fund to the risk policy fund or option to continue allocating the annuities to the untaxed policy fund if the insurer has only one pool from which annuities are paid.

-Response: Not Accepted.
-Firstly, the proposed amendment was intended to assist insurers with the administrative burden pointed out by them and not to create an additional administrative burden.
-Secondly, it became evident during the public workshops held on 5 September 2019 that this issue is not crucial for some of the insurers.
-Lastly, as general matter, an election in the Act should be avoided as this may be administratively burdensome to SARS.
-Therefore, is proposed that this amendment be withdrawn from the 2019 Draft TLAB.
+Not Accepted.
+Firstly, the proposed amendment was intended to assist the insurers on administrative burden and not to create additional administrative burden.
+Secondly, it became evident during the workshop held on 5 and 6 September 2019 that this issue is not crucial for some of the insurers.
+Lastly, as general matter, we prefer not to have election in the Act as this may be burdensome to SARS.
+Therefore, it is proposed that this amendment should be withdrawn from the 2019 Draft TLAB.